Back to Blog

 Here's what a hypothetical year two could look like based on pricing trends:

-PMS launches an "AI Assistant" — Premium plan only, $375/month.
+Your PMS launches an "AI Assistant" behind a premium tier.
 The surcharge kicks in.
-Your $240/month becomes $475–$575.
+Your bill jumps 50–80%.

-CRM bumps operations pricing to $1.60/door and drops a new "AI Follow-Up" add-on at $0.50/door.
+Your CRM bumps per-door pricing and drops a new "AI Follow-Up" add-on.
 Your sales team says they need it.
-New cost: ~$1,326/month.
+New cost: 20–40% higher.

-Showing software moves to $3.00/door and releases "AI Leasing" at $3.75/door.
+Your showing software moves to a higher per-door rate and releases "AI Leasing" as an upsell.
 Your leasing coordinator says it would save her 10 hours a week.
-New cost: $1,500–$1,875/month.
+Another 15–40% increase.

-Maintenance platform gates the best reporting behind a premium tier at $2.00/door and adds "AI On-Call" — after-hours triage.
+Your maintenance platform gates the best reporting behind a premium tier and adds "AI On-Call" for after-hours triage.
 Your maintenance team is drowning.
-New cost: $1,000–$1,250/month.
+Another 25% bump.

-Hypothetical Year Two Total: $4,301–$5,026/month → $51,600–$60,300/year
+Hypothetical Year Two Total: $4,000–$5,000+/month

 That's a 25–30% increase with zero new capabilities added to your business.
-Your per-door cost could jump to $8.60–$10.05/door/month.
+Your per-door cost jumps to $8–$10+/door/month.

 And that's before the next round of increases.